So what is Dojo Learning? The concept originated at Target as an immersive learning approach to help drive agile adoption.

 For a great explanation, please read “The Target Dojo“.

-Below are some thoughts from my experience in a Dojo learning program.
+Below are some of my thoughts around the Dojo learning program.

 - You are in the Dojo for 2 things.